mariastull/Rummy/README.md

 Implementing the card game "Rummy"

-This version runs in the terminal as a texted based simulation.
+This version runs either in the terminal as a text based simulation or through JavaFX in an interactive GUI